What Is a Router? Router Definition and Functions

 Whereas edge routers navigate communication between multiple networks, core routers work within only one network.
 However, that network is a wide area network and a core network like the Internet.
 They don't operate within smaller local area networks.

-Core WLAN devices are fast and capable.
+Core routers are fast and capable.
 They forward IP packets across a network to increase speeds and routing capabilities.
 They can also be wired or wireless.

 Virtual routers

 Virtual routers are software routers.
 They let a computer or machine to perform the same role as a hardware router.
-They allow control over multiple networks on one interface as opposed to a physical WLAN device.
-Physical devices only support one network per interface.
+They allow control over multiple networks on one interface as opposed to a physical router.
+Physical devices can also support multiple networks per interface, but virtual routers make this easier to scale.

-They work in LANs, performing the same packet routing and network connection as a standard WLAN device would.
+They work in LANs, performing the same packet routing and network connection as a standard hardware router would.
 Unlike most other types, virtual routers are neither wired nor wireless.
 They aren't physical devices with wiring capabilities.

 How does a router work?